bachmeb/java-jprofiler/docs/jprofiler.win.7.64.bit.md

 * https://support.apple.com/kb/dl1572?locale=en_US
 * https://dimitrisli.wordpress.com/2012/01/20/install-java-on-mac-os-x/

 In this tutorial $DEV refers to C:\DEV\ on my system.
-For consistency, you can choose any folder you like for your DEV folder.
+For consistency, you can choose any folder you like to be your DEV folder.

 ##### Download JProfiler
 * https://www.ej-technologies.com/products/jprofiler/overview.html